topix-hackademy/docker-nginx-ssh-mysql-php7/README.md

 Docker for mac, download [here](https://docs.docker.com/docker-for-mac/ "Docker for mac download")

 ## Advises
-Set the docker resources preferencies to more than 2CPU and 2Gb of RAM
+Set the docker resources preferences to more than 2CPU and 2Gb of RAM

 You can set it from docker preferences panel